 Reflections on 25 years of healing

 Alan Medinger was a pioneer in the Christian “ex-gay” movement.
 He was the original executive director of Exodus International in the 1980s and later also founder of Regeneration Ministries, He is the author of “Growth Into Manhood,” published in 2000.
-A supporter of People Can Change, he freely shared with PCC his story, in 2000, and gave permission to publish the book excerpts that follow.
+In 2000, and gave Brothers Road permission to publish the book excerpts that follow.
 He died in June 2010, after living a changed life for 35 years.

 My journey into homosexuality fits the same pattern that I have seen over and over again in many other men I have worked with.
 I was an unplanned child, born to parents who would have preferred a girl.
 My older brother was more athletic and generally fit the “all boy” model far better than I, and somehow, he became Dad’s and I became Mom’s.

 Our family lived in a row house in northwest Baltimore.
 My parents were good, kind, conscientious people who did all they could to raise their sons to become successful, well adjusted men, but one problem tended to shape all of our destinies.
 My father was subject to severe depression, so severe that that he was under psychiatric care for many years, and on a few occasions had to be hospitalized.
 He could barely cope with life, much less be the husband and father that we needed him to be.
 In his bad times, he drank heavily and he and my mother fought verbally quite often.

 My mother’s life was difficult, and to a limited extent I became her comfort and confidant.
 I certainly identified with her more than with my father.

 If you are familiar with the most common early childhood roots of male homosexuality, you can see that, except for sexual abuse, they were all there for me.
 But no parent makes a child homosexual.
 We have learned that a child’s early home environment may provide the “set-up,” but other significant factors always come into play in steering someone toward homosexuality.